PatilShreyas/PatilShreyas.github.io/README.md

 ## 🚀 Deployment

-Both deployment platforms are configured to automatically build optimized CSS during deployment.
+Both deployment platforms are configured for simple Hugo-only builds (no Node.js dependencies required).

 ### GitHub Actions (Recommended)
 The repository includes GitHub Actions workflow for automatic deployment with optimized builds: